Space telescope launched on daring quest to behold 1st stars

 First, the telescope’s enormous mirror and sunshield need to unfurl; they were folded origami-style to fit into the rocket’s nose cone.
 Otherwise, the observatory won’t be able to peer back in time 13.7 billion years as anticipated, within a mere 100 million years of the universe-forming Big Bang.

-NASA Administrator Bill Nelson said Webb is a time machine that will provide “a better understanding of our universe and our place in it: who we are, what we are, the search that’s eternal.”
+NASA Administrator Bill Nelson called Webb is a time machine that will provide “a better understanding of our universe and our place in it: who we are, what we are, the search that’s eternal.”

 “We are going to discover incredible things that we never imagined,” Nelson said following liftoff, speaking from Florida’s Kennedy Space Center.
 But he cautioned: “There are still innumerable things that have to work and they have to work perfectly … we know that in great reward there is great risk.”